 All employees are expected to use prescribed and over-the-counter medications as prescribed.
 The intentional misuse of medications while at Head Office, Company projects or while otherwise conducting work on behalf of the Company is strictly prohibited.
 Employees are required to discuss with their doctor the medications they are taking and the potential impact on their job duties.
 Employees are required to inform their Supervisor / Foreperson if the medication may potentially risk their impairment thus becoming a safety hazard.
-The Supervisor / Foreperson will work the employee to determine the recommended course of action to minimize any risk.
+The

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1